On $\gamma$-vectors satisfying the Kruskal-Katona inequalities: Terminology

 We say that $\Delta$ is a sphere if its geometric realization is homeomorphic to a sphere.
 The \emph{link} $\lk(F) = \lk_{\Delta}(F)$ of a face $F$ of $\Delta$ is the set of all $G \in \Delta$ such that $F \cup G \in \Delta$ and $F \cap G = \emptyset$.
 We say that $\Delta$ is a \emph{homology sphere} if for every face $F\in \Delta$, $\lk(F)$ is homologous to the $(\dim \Delta - |F|)$-dimensional sphere.
 In particular, if $\Delta$ is a sphere then $\Delta$ is a homology sphere.

 The \emph{$f$-polynomial} of a $(d-1)$-dimensional simplicial complex $\Delta$ is the generating function for the dimensions of the faces of the complex: The \emph{$f$-vector} is the sequence of coefficients of the $f$-polynomial.
+We have that $f_i$ is the number of $(i-1)$-dimensional faces of $\Delta$.
+(We caution the reader that other authors index the $f$-vector as $(f_{-1}, f_0, \ldots, f_{d-1})$, so that $f_i$ is the number of $i$-dimensional faces.)

 The \emph{$h$-polynomial} of $\Delta$ is a transformation of the $f$-polynomial: and the \emph{$h$-vector} is the corresponding sequence of coefficients, Though they contain the same information, often the $h$-polynomial is easier to work with than the $f$-polynomial.
 For instance, if $\Delta$ is a homology sphere, then the \emph{Dehn-Sommerville relations} guarantee that the $h$-vector is symmetric, i.e., $h_i = h_{d-i}$ for all $0\leq i\leq d$.